 Hospitals awarded this designation have Primary PCI (Percutaneous Coronary Intervention) available 24/7, every day of the year.
-This means they have a call team made up of the cardiac cath lab staff and an interventional cardiologist who arrive to the facility within 30 minutes of STEMI activation.
+This means they have a call team made up of the cardiac cath lab staff and an interventional cardiologist who arrive at the facility within 30 minutes of STEMI activation.

 These facilities have formal agreements with the facilities that regularly refer STEMI patients for primary PCI.
-They will also have mapped their STEMI processes to maximize efficiency's which lead to quicker treatment and improved outcomes.
+They will also have mapped their STEMI processes to maximize efficiency's which leads to quicker treatment and improved outcomes.
 This includes:

-- The ED physician having the authority to activate the cath lab
+- The ED physician has the authority to activate the cath lab

 - A One-Call Activation System